 I’m an Academy of Finland postdoctoral researcher originally from Mexico.
 I did my PhD at the University of Manchester, UK with Prof C. Streuli, and a postdoc in Hamburg, Germany, working with Dr S. Veltel before joining the Ivaska lab.
 I’m interested in integrin traffic controlled by Rab21, the actin cytoskeleton and their interplay during cancer progression.
 The key to a great day is listening to cheerful music, tea and biscuits, lots of microscopy, plenty of scientific debates, efficiency and good results!

-Nicolas Pasquier – Intern, soon to be PhD student
+Nicolas Pasquier – Joint PhD student

 Originally from France, I did my Master of Engineering at the ESPCI Paris.
 I am currently doing an internship where I aim at building a MCF10A-based 3D model to study the effect of Rab21 and Swiprosin1 on breast acini formation and the integrin trafficking within them.
 As from September 2020, I will start a joint PhD between the Ivaska Lab and the Jaulin Lab at the Institut Gustave Roussy (Villejuif, France) where I will study the role of oncogenic and mechanotransduction alterations in the focal-adhesion pathway on the colorectal metastasis polarity.
 A perfect day starts with a cup of coffee, continues with great colleagues and lots of microscopy, an insane amount of music (listening and playing), a good run, and ends with a nice beer with friends!

 I have been an Ivaska lab member for several years and I help in the day-to-day running of the lab.
 I have experience in many techniques including but not limited to recombinant protein production, RNA and DNA isolation, imunofluorescence and western blotting.